Business-Wizard/sp500_analysis_forecast/README.md

-# predictingTheSP500
+# redictingTheSP500

+## In this volatile year is the stock market a safe bet?
 ## Where to put your money with COVID-19 on the loose.
-In this volatile year is the stock market a safe bet?
-Predicting the next 6 months.
+## Predicting the next 6 months.

-### ...
-     * .
-     * .
+### I wanted to look at the historical prices of the SP500 Index and perform a Time Series Analysis to perdict the next 6 months of prices.
+##### Scrape/Import Historical Data
+* SP500 - 10 years - daily prices
+* SP500 component stocks for (Kernel-PCA)

 ![maxHist](src/images/SP500_MAX_HISTORY_TS.png)